linymmd/linymmd.github.io/README.md

 # About me
 I am a **Diagnostic and Interventional Radiology** Fellow at the University of Texas MD Anderson Cancer Center.
 See my **[Curriculum Vitae](https://linymmd.github.io/CV_YMLin.pdf)**.
 I actively participate in various clinical research projects, focusing on the application of innovative diagnostic imaging tools and minimally invasive image-guided treatments for cancer patients.
-Currently, I am a memebr Trainee Editorial Board of Radiology Imaging Cancer.

-I received my M.D. from National Yang-Ming University in 2013.
-I then completed my Diagnostic Radiology residency training at Taipei Veterans General Hospital (2015-2020).
-Then, I conducted postdoctoral research at the Univeristy of Texas MD Anderson Cancer Center, working with Dr. Bruno Odisio (2020-2023).
+I earned my M.D. from National Yang-Ming University in 2013, followed by a four-year Diagnostic and Interventional Radiology residency and a Body Imaging fellowship at Taipei Veterans General Hospital (2015–2020).
+From 2020 to 2023, I conducted postdoctoral research at the University of Texas MD Anderson Cancer Center, focusing on minimally invasive, image-guided cancer treatments under the mentorship of Dr. Bruno Odisio.

 I love music, cycling, jogging, and travel.